henryschoemer/project-aac-game-team-b_bugfix_team6/README.md

     2. Accessibility

-        **Audio cues and narration:** Some children may not be able to read yet, so using voiceover narration or sound effects can help.
+        **Audio cues and narration:** Some children may not be able to read yet, so using voiceover narration and sound effects was needed.

         **Adjustable difficulty levels:** Include settings to adjust the game difficulty to match the child’s skill level.

     3. Engaging Content

         **Interactive elements:** Kids should feel involved and rewarded during the game.
-Include interactive features like achievements, rewards, or animations.
+Include interactive features like rewards and animations.

     4. Multiplayer/Collaboration Features

-        **Social interaction:** Provide safe, controlled interaction options such as pre-set messages or emojis and voice dictation.

         **Cooperative gameplay:** Enable teamwork with easy communication.